Xiu Xiu: Timeline

-Name and musical style
+Musical style and influences

 The band's name comes from the film Xiu Xiu: The Sent Down Girl.
 The band found its first tracks to match the "rotten realness" spirit of the film, "that sometimes life turns out with a worst possible case scenario".
 Stewart said Tracy Chapman's "Fast Car", which Xiu Xiu covered on A Promise, had a similar theme.